-Storytelling for the Digital Age
+Storytelling for a Digital Age

-Oregon residents typically pay $5,800 a term, for a total program cost of $26,100–$31,900.
+Tuition is approximately $25,505 for Oregon residents and $37,116 for nonresident and international students.
 Our program is eligible for federal financial aid and the G.I.
 Bill.

 Where We’re Located

 Classes are held evenings and weekends at the University of Oregon Portland Campus, located downtown at the corner of NW Couch and Naito Parkway.